rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.14/readme.md

 - **US 5.1.1. -** US 5.1.14. is dependent on this User Story as it depends on an existing account of a staff in the system.

+- **US 5.1.6. -** US 5.1.14. is dependent on this User Story as it depends on an existing account of a staff in the system with the right permissions.

 - **US 5.1.12. -** US 5.1.14. is dependent on this User Story as it depends on an existing profile of a staff in the system.

 - **US 5.1.15. -** This User Story is dependent on US 5.1.14 as it needs it's functionality to work as intended.